 Emily Remler – Softly As In A Morning Sunrise

 I love this arrangement of Softly.
 Emily plays the tune with harmonics and octaves, and plays an utterly burning solo full of triplety goodness.
-The Cd that this is from, East To Wes, is a classic; every track’s a winner.
+The CD that this is from, East To Wes, is a classic; every track’s a winner.
 One of my favourite guitarists.
-Check out this brilliant website to learn more about Emily: http://allthingsemily.com and here’s my transcription of her solo.
+Here’s my transcription of her solo.
 The Hotlicks DVDs she made were great too.

 Charlie Christian – Boy Meets Goy (Grand Slam)